BayatGames/conventions/docs/git/repos.md

 # Git Repositories Conventions

 This document outlines Bayat's repository conventions, guidelines, and standards.
-It provides a comprehensive framework for repository management that integrates with the \1\2) and \1\2) to ensure consistency across all project types.
+It provides a comprehensive framework for repository management that integrates with the [Bayat Git Flow](docs/git/flow.md) and [Git Commits Conventions](docs/git/commits.md) to ensure consistency across all project types.

 ## Introduction